Athrya-pg/CMT_project_Sea_ice_extent/README.md

     ```
     data  makefile  README.md  src
     ```
-5. Run the following line in the terminal:
+5. To run the project type the following command in the terminal:
     ```
     make
     ```